paboustead/vxAuthServer/README.md

 2. run 'npm install'
 3. run 'node server.js'

+NOTE: You need to setup HTTPS to use this token server with your VX application.

 API to get API access token: POST http://hostname/auth/token API to refresh API access token key: POST http://hostname/auth/token